hack-with-ethics/Pentathon/Readme.md

         ----------------
         sudo netdiscover
         -----------------
-# Task 2.
+# Service And Network Info 2.
 Scan the Ip Address with Network Scanners[Nmap]:

         # Command:
         -------------------------------------------------------------------------------------------------